neurolabusc/crnl/docs/source/psyc589888/index.rst

 Practicals will use Amazon Web Services.
 You will need to install the `Client Application <https://clients.amazonworkspaces.com/>`_.
 You will receive a user name and password for this system.
 The material extends the `FSL Training Course <https://fsl.fmrib.ox.ac.uk/fslcourse/>`_ .

+- Practical 1 (Thur.
+Jan.
+14, 2021)
+	- Download the `Client Application <https://clients.amazonworkspaces.com/>`_
+	- Make sure AWS workspace logins work for everyone
+	- Getting to know your workspace
+	- Terminal (command line) basics
+	- Open neuroimaging data with MRIcroGL and FSLeyes
+	- Location of images for assignments

 Assessment and Assignments
 -------------------------------------------